Lagrange-Labs/docs/docs/zk-coprocessor/themis-testnet/example-pudgy-penguins.md

 ### Security Considerations

-**Important:** The zkMapReduce codebase is unaudited and is currently an alpha release.
+**Important:** The ZK Coprocessor codebase is unaudited and is currently an alpha release.
 It is meant for experimentation purposes.
 Use it at your own risk.

 ## Full Code Example